The Hardcore Holidayoff

 As Shorts Minion collapses on the ground in utter, blissful shock at what he’s witnessing, Harmony raises the heavy glass slowly to her softening lips amidst a churning chorus of both “go go go!” and “no, no, no!“

-The second her lips feel the kiss of the steam, a tight grip rests the glass from her – Bloise’s taken the glass, the absolute madman.
+The second her lips feel the kiss of the steam, a tight grip wrests the glass from her – Bloise’s taken the glass, the absolute madman.

 “I’ll take care of this,” Bloise asks, taking the dive to down the glass of pure indecency much to the shock and thrill of everyone watching.
 A host of female minions squeal in confusion, and Fanfiction Minion’s eyes gain a spark of pure inspiration.